zvxzdx/runeforge-wiki-ru/specific-guide/texturing/new-page/uv-editing.md

 Sometimes they will be outside of this bounding box though, but this only becomes a problem when you have to combine UVs, which I'll cover later.
 The way Maya deals with this is by "infinitely repeating" the texture file, which is best explained with a visualization (insert fitting picture)

+## "Line" UVs
+Sometimes UV faces will just be a single line instead of a polygon (insert example picture) idk how to fix this... yet

 # UV editing toolbox